gmiaslab/pyiomica/README.md

 ### Pre-Installation Requirements

-     To install PyIOmica on any platform you need Python version 3.7 or higher
+     To install PyIOmica on any platform you need Python.
+Required package dependencies are listed in the setup.py file.
+The software has been tested with Python 3.13.5.
+Compatibility with earlier Python 3.x versions depends on the minimum requirements of the dependencies listed in setup.py.

 ### Installation Instructions